 1. Read Kentucky Revised Statutes (KRS) 286.8.

-2. Submit the application form online via NMLS.
+2. Submit the application form and surety bond online via NMLS.

-The full licensing fee is $750 for the principal office and $400 for each branch office.
+The full licensing fee is $5000 for the principal office.
+This fee covers the licensing fee for all branch licenses as well.
 There is also an NMLS processing fee of $100 per principal office and $20 per branch.

 How to Renew a Mortgage Broker/Company License: